CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_ServiceHooks.md

 ### Ordinary Services

 All service hooks are treated as ordinary services.
-If the CppMicroServices library uses them, their Service References will show that the CppMicroServices modules is using them, and if a hook is a Service Factory, then the actual instance will be properly created.
+If the CppMicroServices library uses them, their Service References will show that the CppMicroServices bundles is using them, and if a hook is a Service Factory, then the actual instance will be properly created.

 The only speciality of the service hooks is that the CppMicroServices library does not use them for